Oxygen: Properties and molecular structure

 In the triplet form, O_{2} molecules are paramagnetic.
 That is, they impart magnetic character to oxygen when it is in the presence of a magnetic field, because of the spin magnetic moments of the unpaired electrons in the molecule, and the negative exchange energy between neighboring O_{2} molecules.
 Liquid oxygen is so magnetic that, in laboratory demonstrations, a bridge of liquid oxygen may be supported against its own weight between the poles of a powerful magnet.
+Oxygen's paramagnetism can be used analytically in paramagnetic oxygen gas analysers that determine gaseous oxygen concentration, especially in industrial process control and medicine.

 Singlet oxygen is a name given to several higher-energy species of molecular O_{2} in which all the electron spins are paired.
 It is much more reactive with common organic molecules than is normal (triplet) molecular oxygen.
 In nature, singlet oxygen is commonly formed from water during photosynthesis, using the energy of sunlight.
 It is also produced in the troposphere by the photolysis of ozone by light of short wavelength and by the immune system as a source of active oxygen.
 Carotenoids in photosynthetic organisms (and possibly animals) play a major role in absorbing energy from singlet oxygen and converting it to the unexcited ground state before it can cause harm to tissues.